prajwal714/Intelligent-Stick-for-Visually-Impaired/README.md

 can react accordingly with the help of the device.
 Our device gives an Audio feedback of the recognized Objects infront of it along with the approximate distance.

-## Technical Overview
-which uses pi camera and mobileNet SSD to classify obstacles and measure distance using ultrasonic sensors.
-Conversion of obstacle detected as a warning signal in speech using espeak module.
-Implemented the project on raspberry pi and interconnected all the hardware components using GPIO pins to switch between modes through buttons.
-Deployed object detection model as an API service on flask server on heroku platform.

 ## Features of the Project
 * Obstacle Detection, Classification and Localization.
 * Voice Feedback through Earphones regarding the detected Obstacles.